LLNL/perf-dump/README.md

 Release
 -------------

-perf-dump is released under an LGPL license.
-For more details see the LICENSE file.
+`perf-dump` is released under the Apache-2.0 license with LLVM exceptions.
+For more details see the `LICENSE` file.

-`LLNL-CODE-647187`
+SPDX-License-Identifier: Apache-2.0 WITH LLVM-Exception

+`LLNL-CODE-2001501`